 Help!
 Any advice?
 Jean.

 I feel for your desperation.
 If I were a woman, I would likely be on the side of the fence in favor of hormonal replacement therapy.
 Certainly, a free estradiol level can be gotten in the morning and, if on low side of the range, estradiol usually in patch form can be tried in low dosage if there is no contraindication to doing so.
-Alternatively, a like a medication called tizanidine which can help sleep and reduce frequent non migrainous headaches.
+Alternatively, a medication called tizanidine can help sleep and reduce frequent non migrainous headaches.
 We have quite a number of people on this medication; it also helps with sleep.
 Unfortunately, many physicians are not familiar with it.
 Consulting a headache expert should also be helpful.

 John Claude Krusz and Teri Robert

 Dr. Krusz is a recognized expert in the fields of headache and migraine treatment and pain treatment.
 Each week, he and Lead Expert Teri Robert, team up to answer your questions about headaches and Migraines.
 You can read more about Dr. Krusz or more about Teri Robert.
 If you have a question for this section of our site, please click HERE.
 Accepted questions will be answered by publishing the answers here.
 No questions will be answered privately.

 Please note: We cannot handle emergencies or diagnose via the Internet.
 Please do not ask us to diagnose; see your physician for diagnosis.

 We hope you find this general medical and health information useful, but this Q & A is meant to support not replace the professional medical advice you receive from your doctor.
 For all personal medical and health matters, including decisions about diagnoses, medications and other treatment options, you should always consult your doctor.
 See full Disclaimer.